moderndatacompany/dataos.info/docs/resources/stacks/nilus/batch_sources/azure_synapse.md

 ### **Required Permissions**

-The following are the essential permissions:&#x20;
+The following are the essential permissions:

 * Database-level **CONNECT** and **USAGE**
 * Schema-level **SELECT**